jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### POSIX Standard

 Why are the two filesystem hierarchies different?
 The answer goes back to the dawn of commercial Unix in the early 1980s.
-By 1985 there was a growing concern, especially from Richard Stallman, that the GNU project would get suffer a Coup d'état by Unix vendors who would subtly change the way Unix interfaced with software and make GNU software incompatible and therefore impractical for use.
+By 1985 there was a growing concern, especially from Richard Stallman, that the GNU project would suffer a Coup d'état by Unix vendors who would subtly change the way Unix interfaced with software and make GNU software incompatible and therefore impractical for use.
 Richard Stallman spurred on a nascent IEEE standards group to create something called __POSIX__ (pronounced *pah-zicks*), the __Portable Operating System Interface__.

 > "This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"